-Musician names, too, offer countless possibilities, from quirky retro names like Otis to swaggering moderns like Jagger.
+Musician names, too, offer countless possibilities, from retro, even obscure picks like Otis or Django to swaggering moderns like Jagger or Hendrix.

 But how about musical terms?
 They’re word names borrowed from music.
 Some are immediately familiar; others, more obscure – unless, of course, you’re a musician.